Make a Film Foundation: "The Magic Bracelet"

 Written by Rina Goldberg, whose dream was to see her script turned into a short film, and who died due to mitochondrial disease in December 2010.
 Her final words to her mother were, "Promise you'll take care of my film."
 Her script was then adapted into a short film by Academy Award-winning writer Diablo Cody (Juno).
 Jon Poll (director of Charlie Bartlett and co-producer of Meet the Fockers) directed.
 The film stars Bailee Madison (Parental Guidance, Just Go with It); Hailee Steinfeld (Academy Award-nominated in the 2010 remake of True Grit); Jackson Rathbone (Twilight film franchise); JK Simmons (Juno, Sam Raimi's Spider-Man films); James Van Der Beek (Don't Trust the B---- in Apartment 23, Dawson's Creek).
 The film's red-carpet premieres were in Los Angeles in May 2013 and Philadelphia in June 2013.
-It has been requested by festivals all over the US.
+It has been requested by US festivals.

 "Deep Blue Breath"

 Written by Clay Beabout, an 11-year-old boy with what then called VATER syndrome (today VACTERL association) who has survived over 40 surgeries.
 Beabout starred in the film with Sean Astin (Lord of the Rings), Miguel Sandoval (Medium), Natasha Gregson Wagner (High Fidelity) and Ernie Hudson (Ghostbusters).
 It was directed by Patricia Cardoso (Real Women Have Curves).
 The film is half animation and half live-action, and is about a boy who travels deep inside his body to an animated dream world where he engages in battle against the evil Lord Vater – a monstrous manifestation of his disease, and a play on Darth Vader.
 Meanwhile, in the waking world, a medical team tries to save his life.
-Deep Blue Breath has played in more than 40 film festivals and has won numerous awards.
+Deep Blue Breath has played in more than 40 film festivals and has won awards.